Warm cabbage is my go-to when I’m looking for an alternative to a big bowl of pasta. Especially this Quick Tuna Cabbage & Pesto recipe.

 different veg – also wonderful with broccoli or cauliflower.
 Just simmer these for a little longer – usually 5 minutes is enough.
 Pesto and tuna also work really well tossed through cooked greens like chard / collards / kale / spinach.

-vegetarian - replace tuna with crumbled tofu, cooked chickpea, cooked lentils.
+vegetarian – replace tuna with crumbled tofu, ricotta, cooked chickpeas, cooked lentils, walnuts, macadamias, avocado (not technically a protein but you get the idea).
 Or serve the pesto cabbage with a fried or poached egg or two.

 carnivore – replace tuna with cooked sausages or chicken.

 fresh fish – if you’re not a canned tuna fan, serve the pesto cabbage as a side to pan fried fish or toss in some cooked peeled prawns (shrimp).